One of the biggest challenges for digital businesses today is protecting a trusted user and preserving their ecosystem from fraud and hackers.

 Access to the TeleSign REST API is restricted by authenticating each call.
 To receive results for web service calls, customers must digitally sign their request message with valid credentials, which are provided by the TeleSign Customer Success team via a secure delivery channel.

-TeleSign’s web services are colocated in Tier IV data centers located in the US and EU.
+TeleSign’s web services are colocated in Tier IV data centers located in the US, EU, and UK.
 All our data centers are SSAE 16 SOC 2 Type II compliant.
 These data centers are designed such that each data center is capable of handling 100 percent of our forecasted traffic for the year and are highly available individually, including fully redundant Internet access using disparate access providers.
 All data centers are inter-connected for replication purposes.

 Customer traffic is distributed via geo-load balancing among these active data centers.
 All data centers are externally monitored by a third-party on a 24x7x365 basis.
 In the event of a disaster impacting one or more active data centers, TeleSign will shift traffic away from the impacted data centers within minutes as part of our Disaster Recovery (DR) process.